yasirmo233-sudo/LawyerAI/README.md

-Psalm Lawyer Assistant — Developer Setup
+Psalm Lawyer Assistant

 Developer-first, light-theme frontend for a jurisdiction-aware legal AI.

+Disclaimer: This software is an AI assistant and does not provide legal advice or create a solicitor–client relationship.

+Table of Contents

+Overview

+Requirements

+Quick Start (Local Dev)

+Environment

+Scripts

+Project Structure

+Backend Expectations

+Common Tasks

+Troubleshooting

+License

+Overview

-Runs locally with Next.js and talks to any OpenAI-style backend (chat, files, transcription).
+Psalm Lawyer Assistant is a modern Next.js frontend that connects to any OpenAI-style backend for:

-This README is for developers.
-It covers local setup, environment, scripts, and common fixes.
+Chat with streaming replies (ChatGPT-like UX)

+Document uploads (PDF/DOCX/TXT/PNG) and citation rendering

+Voice → text transcription for quick prompt capture
+It ships with jurisdiction-aware prompts and legal presets that start a new chat and pre-fill the composer for structured workflows.

 Requirements